MichaelZaniewski/Healthcare-Project/ERD and Tables.md

     test_results         TEXT NOT NULL CHECK (test_results IN ('Positive','Negative','Inconclusive')),
     doctor               TEXT NOT NULL,
     hospital             TEXT NOT NULL,
+    hospital_state       TEXT NOT NULL,
+    hospital_zipcode     TEXT NOT NULL,
     room_number          INT NOT NULL,
     date_of_admission    DATE NOT NULL,
     date_of_discharge    DATE NOT NULL,